gnoppix/wiki-pages/src/content/docs/community/gnoppix.md

 * Free Access to AI OpenAI compatible API and free access state of the art models like, Deepseek, Mistral, Gemini ...

+* A free AI API Key included to use it on any application which wants a API Endpoint **see the limits**

-* You support the Gnoppix development.
+* You support the Gnoppix development and all its services.

 * and 1,000,000 other reasons…